Cottam power stations: Turbo-alternators

-Each of the four turbines is an English Electric Company multi-cylinder impulse reaction machine operating on a single reheat cycle with terminal steam connections of 158.6 bar (2,300 lbf/in2), 566 degrees Celsius (1051 degrees Fahrenheit) and exhausting at a back pressure of 1.5 in Hg.
-Steam from the boiler passes through four strainers and two pairs of combined stop and emergency valves, each pair being associated with two throttle valves which regulate admission of steam to the H.P. cylinder inlet belt.
-The H.P. cylinder comprises eight stages in total.
-The steam expands through the first five stages towards the governor end and then reverses its direction and flows between the inner and outer case to the last three stages.
-Reversing the steam flow within the H.P. cylinder helps to balance the thrust thus relieving the load on the single thrust bearing.
-From the H.P. cylinder the steam is fed to the boiler reheater and returned to the I.P. cylinder through two strainers and two pairs of I.P. emergency valves, each pair of which is associated with a pair of interceptor valves which are attached to the cylinder.
-The I.P. section of the turbine is double flow with seven stages to each flow.
+Each of the four turbines was an English Electric Company multi-cylinder impulse reaction machine which would operate on a single reheat cycle with terminal steam connections of 158.6 bar (2,300 lbf/in²), 566 degrees Celsius (1051 degrees Fahrenheit) and would exhaust at a back pressure of 1.5 mmHg.
+Steam from the boiler passed through four strainers and two pairs of combined stop and emergency valves, each pair being associated with two throttle valves which regulated admission of steam to the H.P. cylinder inlet belt.
+The H.P. cylinder was composed of eight stages in total.
+The steam would expand through the first five stages towards the governor end and then reverse its direction and flow between the inner and outer case to the last three stages.
+Reversing the steam flow within the H.P. cylinder helped to balance the thrust, thus relieving the load on the single thrust bearing.
+From the H.P. cylinder, the steam was fed to the boiler reheater and returned to the I.P. cylinder through two strainers and two pairs of I.P. emergency valves, each pair of which was associated with a pair of interceptor valves which were attached to the cylinder.
+The I.P. section of the turbine was double flow with seven stages to each flow.

-The exhaust steam from the I.P. cylinder is passed to the three L.P. cylinders by cross-over pipes reducing cross sections, which distribute the flow of steam equally to each L.P. cylinder through which it expands to the condenser.
-Each cylinder is double flow with five stages to each flow.
-A special feature of the Cottam machines is the radial condenser in which the tube nests are disposed right round the turbine L.P. shafts in a common casing.
-This reduces the steam velocity in the exhaust space, which together with the reduced losses in the exhaust duct improves the efficiency of the condenser.
-The weight of the whole structure is some hundreds of tons less than earlier structures, and the foundation block is also greatly simplified, since only a rudimentary structure above basement floor level is necessary under the L.P. turbine.
+The exhaust steam from the I.P. cylinder would be passed to the three L.P. cylinders by cross-over pipes reducing cross sections, which distributed the flow of steam equally to each L.P. cylinder through which it expanded to the condenser.
+Each cylinder was double flow with five stages to each flow.
+A special feature of the Cottam machines was the radial condenser in which the tube nests were disposed right round the turbine L.P. shafts in a common casing.
+This reduced the steam velocity in the exhaust space, which together with the reduced losses in the exhaust duct improved the efficiency of the condenser.
+The weight of the whole structure was some hundreds of tons less than earlier structures, and the foundation block was also greatly simplified, since only a rudimentary structure above basement floor level was necessary under the L.P. turbine.